caldarolamartin/caldarolamartin.github.io/_posts/2018-08-18-test-markdown.md

 ---
 layout: post
 title: Test markdown
-subtitle: Each post also has a subtitle
+subtitle: Make your pages look beautiful, no effort.
 gh-repo: daattali/beautiful-jekyll
 gh-badge: [star, fork, follow]
-tags: [test]
+tags: [test, markdown]
 ---

+This is a small test to see the output of a markdown-style file.

 You can write regular [markdown](http://markdowntutorial.com/) here and Jekyll will automatically convert it to a nice webpage.
-I strongly encourage you to [take 5 minutes to learn how to write in markdown](http://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.

 **Here is some bold text**